actboy168/jass2lua/ydwe-engine-english.md

 In order to fit in War3, lua engin relatives to the B with some modifications

 1. Supporting character integer. |AHbz| represents an integer, its value and 'AHbz' in jass equals.
-2. math.randomseed to use jass function SetRandomSeed achieved.
+2. math.randomseed achieved by jass function SetRandomSeed.
-3. math.random to use jass function GetRandomReal achieved.
+3. math.random achieved by jass function GetRandomReal.
 4. table element random seed depends on the War3 internal random seed.

 ##4.
 Built-in library